 Let’s face it; none of us like cleaning our cars in the cold, dark winter months.
 However there are some steps you can take before the real harshness of winter sets in to make life a lot easier in the coming months.
-Theses practical winter car care steps also help to protect your motor over the cold and wet winter period.
+Theses practical winter car care steps also help to prepare and protect your motor over the cold and wet winter period.

 Winter Car Care – Protect Against The Harsh Winter Weather

 Keeping your car waxed/sealed and the rubber and vinyl treated is the best way to maintain a healthy exterior finish.

 Traditional carnauba based waxes may not hold up in harsh winter conditions, so if you have not already done so, you may wish to change over to a synthetic wax or sealant for winter car care protection.

 Unlike carnauba waxes, a polymer or acrylic resin sealant can shield against water and road salts.
 A high quality sealant should last through about three months of a harsh winter.

 Our recommendations for winter car care protection include:Poorboys EX-P, Collinite 476S Super Double Coat Wax, Collinite 845 Insulator Wax, Meguiars Synthetic Sealant #21.

 Additionally application of wax is not as effective in the winter months due to the low temperatures, unless of course you have a heated garage you can work in.
 However we would recommend that you still make this one of your winter car care jobs as it is better to have some protection, than none at all.

 Quick detailer sprays are also a great way to buff up the paint and restore a thin film of protection as well.